sriharish-324/Sign-Language-Communication-A-Unified-Approach-for-ASL-BSL-and-ISL/README.md

 ### Method 2: Changing Python to Version 3.8
 If you prefer using Python 3.8, you can follow these steps:
+This will change your default python3.6 to python 3.8
 ```bash
 sudo apt update
 sudo apt install python3.8